What Top Gummy Brands Won't Tell You About Manufacturing

 Temperature and humidity control for gummy production isn't something you can fake:

-I've toured facilities attempting gummy production with standard warehouse HVAC systems.
-The results are predictable and depressing: batch failures, inconsistent texture, and moisture problems that plague products for their entire shelf life.
+I've toured facilities attempting gummy production with standard warehouse HVAC.
+Results are predictable: batch failures, inconsistent texture, and moisture problems that plague products for their entire shelf life.

 Packaging Science That Prevents Disaster